rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2017/12/21/december-newsletter-2017.md

 ---
 author: Christy Maver
 description: "As we wrap up 2017, we're pleased to share the completion of Jeff Hawkins' MIT, Cold Spring Harbor Labs, and Boston University speaking tours, where he presented our latest research.
-We also look back at 2017 and reflect on the progress we've made in our brain theory, as well as share predictions for Numenta in 2018."
+We also look back at the year with a Numenta 2017 Year in Review video and reflect on the progress we've made in our brain theory, as well as share predictions for Numenta in 2018."
 date: 2017/12/21
 hideImage: true
 image: ../images/december.png
 org: VP of Marketing
 tags: numenta newsletter december 2017
-title: "Jeff Hawkins at MIT, 2017 Year in Review | Numenta News – December 2017"
+title: "2017 Year in Review, Jeff Hawkins at MIT | Numenta News – December 2017"
-header: "Jeff Hawkins at MIT, 2017 Year in Review & More"
+header: "2017 Year in Review, Jeff Hawkins at MIT & More"
-keywords: "Jeff Hawkins MIT"
+keywords: "Numenta 2017 year in review"
 type: post
 sound:
 ---